NO PROMISED LAND

 2016 / 2017

 Nowadays we are used to see images about migrants through the media.
 They all look quite the same and, moreover, migrants are treated barely more than numbers.
 By refusing the common frames based on pain and misery, this work aims to give voice to the stories and the faces behind those numbers.
-The objective was to narrate the ignored reality about refugees, which is worth telling, even if we are not used.
+The objective was to narrate the ignored reality about refugees, which is very different from what we are accustomed to see.